paulodevbr/paulodevbr/README.md

 - 📃 I am a full-stack developer with 6 years of experience in backend, frontend and mobile development.
 I have knowledge of how to create software from scratch to deployment.
 I have worked in various domains such as ecommerce, public management, payment platform, booking platform (hotels), and others.
-I always study to keep up with the best practices in the market.
-I try to understand the business to create solutions that add more value.
-I am flexible and adapt quickly, I like to learn new technologies and languages.
+I have been in a process of studying continously to keep up with the best practices in the market.
+Understanding the business is one of my goals, to develop solutions that create more value.
+I am flexible and can adapt quickly, I like to learn new technologies and languages.

 - 📱 Tech stack: React, React Native, NextJS, NestJS, Node, Typescript, graphQL, Docker, AWS.